diefergil/census_classification/model_card.md

 * Best params in grid_search: {'max_depth': 18, 'n_estimators': 800}
 * Train metrics: {'precision': 0.8922475837960107, 'recall': 0.6947958366693354, 'fbeta': 0.7812387468491178}
 * Test metrics: {'precision': 0.792046396023198, 'recall': 0.5989974937343359, 'fbeta': 0.6821262932572244}

+## Ethical Considerations

+Currently, the model contains detailed information such as the person's gender.
+As the model does not make decisions about the life of the subject, they are variables that can be used as predictors and even to quantify in a certain way their impact on the data set.
+## Caveats and Recommendations
+The model has only basic cleanup and limited preprocessing.
+It would be interesting to use more sophisticated techniques such as ´Label encoder´ for categorical variables.